maxwarnock/Pawnee-Grasslands-Project/README.md

 ## 🔁 Reproducibility

 **1.** This project uses a conda environment.
-To create and activate it, run these commands:
+We recommend using VSCode.
+To create and activate the environment, open the repository in VSCode and run these commands:

 `conda env create -f environment.yml`
 `conda activate pawnee-grasslands`

-Then launch the project Jupyter notebooks:
+Then launch the project Jupyter notebooks.

 Requirements: conda (or Anaconda) must be installed.
 Packages are pulled from conda-forge and defaults channels.